Phileosopher/commonplace/autos-repair.md

 If you see smoke coming from the exhaust, the color can give you some indication of what's wrong:

+- Brown smoke means nothing is probably wrong, except that your catalytic converter may be failing (which would affect a smog check).
 - Black smoke means the engine is burning too much fuel ("running rich").
 - White smoke usually means coolant is burning inside the engine, which is a *very* bad problem (likely a blown head gasket), and will mean the engine will overheat.
 - Blue or gray smoke is because the engine is burning oil, which often comes from a leak into the combustion chamber, and could come from many places (e.g., leaky valve seals, bad piston rings).
 The vehicle may also shake more than normal when idle or misfire when starting the car.